 In recent months, business models have quickly evolved creating a need to immediately encourage upskilling of their employee talent pool.
 In regard to the fluctuating condition of the workforce, many managers have started to review and revisit the availability of skills across their businesses.
 Partly out of urgency, many managers are now planning to upskill and share expertise within a business as both an economical and creative strategy.

 The interest in upskilling and reskilling employees has clear benefits for any organization: a greater skill availability, ultimately, can lead to enhanced motivation, morale, and productivity, as much as it can improve cost-savings.

 The strategic perks of an upskilled workforce outweigh any skepticism, yet lack of confidence seems to define the moment.
 An astonishing 74% of CEOs are still concerned about a lack of availability of the right skills in their companies, according to PWC’s 23rd Annual Global CEO Survey.

 The goal of upskilling staff can be mobilized as either a strategy, a policy, or something more cultural.
 For managers keen to embed L&D into their workplace and remain competitive, encouraging the upskilling of teams can seem essential.

-So, how can leaders ensure that upskilling is strategic and motivating business goals?
+So, how can leaders ensure that upskilling is strategic and motivates business goals?

 Leaders should prioritize learning and development opportunities around the workplace and beyond it to visualize a successful upskilling incentive.
 Impressive working environments will place a premium on new skills acquisition, learning from teachable moments (such as collaboration), and a natural curiosity.